hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 datetime.datetime(2018, 12, 25, 0, 0),
 datetime.datetime(2018, 11, 25, 10, 36))
 ```
+- The parameter `default` here means how python autofill the time which miss some units.
+For example, `Thu Sep 10:36:28` lack the information 'in which year' and `12/25` lack 'on which time' and 'in which year'.
+Python will autofill them according to the corresponding part in `default`.
 #### A failed parsing case

 However, The parsing will fail if we input a time against the regulations.